Zheng Yi Sao: Leader of the confederation

+Cheung Po Tsai's pirates fighting the Chinese ships at the battle off Ladrone Islands c.
+1808.

 In 1808, a year after Zheng Yi Sao took power, the Pirate Confederation became significantly more active.
 In September, Zhang Bao first lured then ambushed Lin Guoliang (林國良), brigade-general (統兵) of Humen, and destroyed his fleet of 35 ships near Mazhou Island, located east of what is now Bao'an District, Shenzhen.
 A month later in October, Zhang Bao defeated lieutenant-colonel (參將) Lin Fa (林發) near present-day Weiyuan Island east of Humen Town.
 These two engagements reduced the Chinese provincial fleet by half, and cleared the way for the pirates to enter the Pearl River.

 1809 was an eventful year for the Pirate Confederation under the command of Zheng Yi Sao.
 In March, Provincial Commander (提督) Sun Quanmou (孫全謀), with around 100 ships under his command, engaged a small group of pirates near Dawanshan Island, and the pirates called Zheng Yi Sao for aid.
 Before the battle, Zheng Yi Sao took command of the Red Flag Fleet and the White Flag Fleet and ordered Zhang Bao to engage from the front with around 10 ships.
 Zhang Bao's lieutenants, Xiang Shan'er (香山二) and Xiao Bu'ao (蕭步鰲) were to outflank Sun from the sides, and Liang Bao (梁保), leader of the White Flag Fleet, was to cut Sun off from the rear.
 During the battle Zheng Yi Sao charged in with the bulk of the Red and the White Flag Fleets, which routed Sun.